-To contact a Primary Care Dementia Practitioner please ask your GP.
+To contact a primary care practitioners contact information please ask your GP.

-Primary Care Dementia Practitioners (PCDPs) work across most of Cornwall.
+Primary care dementia practitioners work across most of Cornwall.
 The main purpose of their role is to support people who have dementia and their families.

-PCDPs come from a range of background and each is an expert in dementia care.
-With their specialist knowledge they can quickly problem solve and put solutions in place for people thereby avoiding crisis’s, preventing admissions to care homes or a hospital.
-No-one is discharged from the PCDP case load – their support continues throughout the person’s journey.
+They come from a range of background and each is an expert in dementia care.
+With their specialist knowledge they can quickly problem-solve and put solutions in place for people thereby avoiding crisis’s, preventing admissions to care homes or a hospital.
+No-one is discharged from the practitioner's case load.
+Their support continues throughout the person’s journey.

-The PCDPs also have a role to play in raising awareness of dementia in the community – which can been seen in more detail in the above film.
+The practitioner also have a role to play in raising awareness of dementia in the community.
 One of the practitioners has been working with students from Penair School to create life story books.

-The Primary Care Dementia Practitioner Service is brand new and we would really appreciate your time in providing us feedback.
+The service is brand new and we would really appreciate your time in providing us feedback.
 This is to ensure that the service we are delivering is a quality service and if improvements can be made we are able to implement them.